krishaamer/green-filter-research/research/literature/ai.md

 -   “Organization research suggests that acting through human agents (i.e., the problem of indirect agency) can undermine ethical forecasting such that actors believe they are acting ethically, yet a) show less benevolence for the recipients of their power, b) receive less blame for ethical lapses, and c) anticipate less retribution for unethical behavior.”
 Gratch & Fast (2022)
 -   Anthropomorphism literature X. Li & Sung (2021) “high-anthropomorphism (vs. low-anthropomorphism) condition, participants had more positive attitudes toward the AI assistant, and the effect was mediated by psychological distance.
 Though several studies have demonstrated the effect of anthropomorphism, few have probed the underlying mechanism of anthropomorphism thoroughly”
 -   AI-assistants in medical imaging Calisto et al. (2021)

-!!!

--   AI Guides have been shown to improve sports performance, etc, etc. Can this idea be applied to sustainability?
-MyFitness Pal, AI training assistant
+-   **AI Guides have been shown to improve sports performance, etc, etc. Can this idea be applied to sustainability?
+MyFitness Pal, AI training assistant**

 ## AI-Assisted Design {#ai-assisted-design}